Xilinx/aibox-reid/README.md

     ```bash
     root@xlnx-docker/#
     ```
-11. The storage volume on the SD card is limited with multiple dockers.
+12. The storage volume on the SD card is limited with multiple dockers.
 You can use following command to remove the existing container.

 	```
-    sudo docker rmi --force aibox-reid
+    docker rmi --force aibox-reid
 	```

 # How to run the application: